ON THE APPLICATIONS RELATIVE TO THE

 - That Articles of Organization and/or Charter documents and Articles of Merger be placed on record with the Office of the Secretary of State.

-- That the proposed reorganization and merger be consummated within one year of the date of this Decision.
+- That the proposed merger be consummated within one year of the date of this Decision.

 Steven L. Antonakes